Platform finder

 High

-We look for named Shariah oversight, AAOIFI-focused screening, certification language, published methodology, fund documents, holdings visibility, and purification guidance.
-Marketing claims without documentation are treated as weak signals.
+Look for named Shariah oversight, AAOIFI-focused screening, certification language, published methodology, fund documents, holdings visibility, and purification guidance.
+Marketing claims without documentation are weak signals.

 Total cost beats headline fees